 Celiac disease, typically thought of as a gastrointestinal disease, has a wide variety of symptoms that can affect other parts of the body including the mind.
-Many people with celiac disease report having “brain fog”, a form of cognitive impairment can encompass disorientation, problems with staying focused and paying attention, and lapses in short-term memory.
+Many people with celiac disease report having “brain fog”, a form of cognitive impairment that can encompass disorientation, problems with staying focused and paying attention, and lapses in short-term memory.
 There have only been a few studies that have investigated the link between cognitive function and celiac disease, but those few have supported a possible relationship.
-This article reports on a recent pilot study looking to further flesh out the possibility of untreated celiac disease causing cognitive impairment.
+This article reports on a recent pilot study looking to further flesh out the link between untreated celiac disease and cognitive impairment.

 The study, titled “Cognitive impairment in coeliac disease improves on a gluten-free diet and correlates with histological and serological indices of disease severity” was first published online by Alimentary Pharmacology and Therapeutics on May 28, 2014.
 The researchers, led by first authors I. T. Lichtwark and E. D. Newnham selected 16 confirmed celiac patients out of a celiac clinic in Melbourne, Australia.
 Of those, 5 eventually withdrew and were excluded from the study.
 Various biological and psychological tests were completed by the remaining 11 participants from the start of the study, to the end at 52 weeks.

 As expected, the patients showed physical signs of recovery after starting a gluten-free diet.
 Blood serum levels of tissue transglutaminase (tTG) decreased in every patient, and normalized in 7 patients by the 52nd week.
 Normalization of tTG was associated with mucosal healing.